 Guillaume felt that Better Collective was the perfect match for him from the second he stepped through the door for his first interview.
 As a fun-loving, talented and ambitious sports marketing specialist, Guillaume has always aspired to find balance between professionalism and playfulness.

 He started his career in France as PR Manager for FC Nantes.
 Today, Copenhagen has become his new home and he thrives in the informal, non-hierarchal working environment: “When I first started working at Better Collective, I was really surprised to meet executive staff that you can approach with ideas or questions without having to book a meeting first”, he says.
 “It encourages creativity that everybody can share the same dream and have fun together working towards it.”

 “With a degree in Russian Literature, I may not fit the standard bill for an online affiliate company.
 My ear for languages led BC to take a chance on me, and I took a chance on them.
-Now three years later, our relationship is better than ever”
+Now over 6 years later, our relationship is better than ever”

 When Radek joined Better Collective, he was almost confused as to how nice everyone was.
 “Compared to my past experiences; I didn’t think people could legitimately be this welcoming.”
 He came to accept that his co-workers were authentically happy.